The skull, the rose and Mexico

-When there is symmetry, it is nice to break the rule, while maintaining the general harmony: the flower in only one eye of the skull, the irregularity of the petals, the alternation of colors can add interest and from mystery to tattoo, painting or any representation.
+When there is symmetry, it is pleasant to break the rule, while maintaining the general harmony: the fleur in a single eye of the skull, the irregularity of the petals, the alternation of couleurs can add interest and mystery to a tattoo, painting or any depiction.

 It improves life: a message of eternity

-Many years ago, I was passionate about a video game: Grim Fandango, in a strange country of death, Mexican.
+Many years ago I had a passion for a video game: Grim Fandango, in a strange land of death, Mexican style.
 The protagonist is Manny Calavera, a skeleton working as a travel agent in the afterlife.
-Here, the flowers represent the death of the dead: if they are hit by a bullet from their special weapons, the characters “bloom”, dying forever wrapped in colorful flowers.
+Here the fleurs represent the death of the dead: s'ils are hit by a bulleteurs special weapons, the characters 'fleurissent,” dying forever shrouded in fleurs colored.

-In many cultures, however, the flower is a symbol of rebirth.
+In many cultures, however, the fleur is a symbol of rebirth.
 Edvard Munch said:

-"From my ruined body, the flowers will grow, I will be in them and it is eternity."
+“Of my ruined body, the fleurs growsront, I will be in them and it is eternity.

-Putting a rose on a white skull is therefore a message of eternity: in a way, we will continue to be there, in new forms.
+Putting a rose on a white skull is therefore a message of eternity: in a way, we continuerons to be there, in new forms.